-When your site grows and gains more visitors, the "uptime" of the site becomes increasingly important.
-If the server goes "down" for a couple of hours when your site is new, you have lost at most a few visitors.
-But when your site is well established, every hour that your site is down loses you thousands of visitors (and the income associated with them).
+When your site grows and gains more visitors, the uptime of the site becomes increasingly important.
+If the server goes down for a couple of hours when your site is new, you have lost at most a few visitors (if even that).
+But when a site is well established, every hour that it is down loses you thousands of visitors (and the income associated with them).

-If, like me, you placed your site on a cheap host when you started out, you should keep an eye out for good, reputable web hosts so that when your site grows, you'll know where to move it to.
-Such hosts may cost slightly more than a budget web host, but the stability you get is well worth the extra expense, especially when your site has a lot of traffic.
+If, like me, you placed your site on a cheap host when you started out, you should keep an eye out for good, reputable web hosts so that when it grows, you'll know where to move it to.
+Such hosts may cost slightly more than a bargain-basement one, but the stability you get is well worth the extra expense, especially when you have lots of traffic.

 Unfortunately though, keeping up to date with the web hosting scene is not a one-time affair.
-If you have been following the changes in my "Which Web Hosts Do You Recommend?"
-FAQ page, you would have seen that good hosts do turn bad over time.
+If you have followed the changes in my "Which Web Host Do You Recommend?" in its early years, you would have seen that good hosts do turn bad over time.
 This usually happens when they get too big, and have to hire additional help that do not have the commitment and competence of the original owner.

-The verdict: budget hosts are fine when your site is small.
+The verdict: cheap web hosts are fine when your site is small.
 But always be prepared to move.
 And you definitely should move when your site grows bigger and becomes a viable commercial venture.